woshicc/ase-espresso/README.md

 ## Documentation

+The documentation is hosted on [ase-espresso.readthedocs.io](http://ase-espresso.readthedocs.io/en/latest/).

-Documentation of the package can be generated using [sphinx] by going to the ``docs`` directory and typing:
+You can also generate the documentation locally using [sphinx] by going to the ``docs`` directory and typing:

 ```bash